Climate change

 More usable data can be downloaded.

 I have mixed feelings about these tools.
-The Australian data visualisations are incorporate much high-grade locally-specific modelling, so they are probably more accurate that the generic ones.
+The Australian data visualisations incorporate much high-grade locally-specific modelling, so they are probably more accurate than the generic ones.
 However, none of the well-visualised easily-accessible data is the stuff I actually want; e.g. a map of average summer temperature does not tell me much.
 A map of the number of extreme fire danger days tells me more of what I need to know; that is quite hard to find.

 Projections of that sort may be found in raw data files in the threshold data sets.
 However this data is still not ideal, being badly indexed, not particularly well-explained, and confusingly named::